 Two hours of classroom or direct faculty member instruction per week and a minimum of one hour out-of-class student work per week.

 CMN may cancel classes for a variety of reasons; therefore, some courses may be offered by alternative course delivery methods.

 Eligibility for an alternative course delivery requires that a student possess a minimum GPA of 2.00 and have Sophomore status.
 Only existing courses are delivered via alternative course delivery at the discretion of the Chief Academic Officer.

-Students must contact their Student Achievement Specialist for assistance.
+Students must contact their Academic Success Coach for assistance.

 The Alternative Course Delivery form and procedure are available in the Student Form Library.